Revised July 30, 2012

 SECTION 1.
 ANNUAL CONFERENCE OF THE ASSOCIATION; ANNUAL MEETINGS BY CHARTERED DISTRICTS

 As set out in Article VIII, Section 2, preceding, there shall be two (2) biannual meetings of the Board of Governors, at such time and place as may be determined by the Board.
 The Scientific Societies (SciSoc) shall submit Conference site bids to the Executive Committee proposing alternative sites for the Board meetings and any corresponding Conferences.
 The Executive Committee shall review SciSoc bid(s) and any other bids that it solicits, and present recommendations to the Board at the first biannual meeting of the Board.
-One of the two biannual meetings of the Board of Governors shall occur just prior to the Annual Conference at which shall be undertaken the annual meeting of the Association's voting members.
+One of the two biannual meetings of the Board of Governors shall occur just prior to the Annual Conference.
 Chartered Districts of the Association shall hold their annual meetings as early as is practical following the second biannual meeting of the Association.

 SECTION 2.
 SPECIAL MEETINGS OF THE ASSOCIATION

 Special meetings of the Association's voting members may be called at any time by the President upon his or her own motion or upon the written request of Governors holding at least two-thirds (2/3) of the total votes held by the Board of Governors.